CodeYourFuture/CYF-Cloud-Module/content/cloud/entry/setup/index.md

 +++
-title = 'prep'
+title = 'setup'
+layout = 'setup'
-description = 'prep description' layout = 'prep' emoji= '📝'
+emoji= '📝'
-menu_level = ['module']
+menu_level = ['week']
-weight = 1
+weight = 2
 coursework= 'Module-cloud'
-coursework_filter= 'cloud'
+coursework_filter= 'entry'
 +++

-## Pre-requisites
+## Setup

+### 1. Ensure you have a project deployed

-You must already have a project (e.g. CYF Hotel project, Full Stack Assessment) which has Frontend, Backend, and database fully deployed to some public hosting such as Render or Netlify.
+You must already have a project (e.g. CYF Hotel project, Full Stack Assessment) which has

+- A Frontend (e.g. a React App)
+- A Backend (e.g. an Express App)
+- A Database (e.g. a Postgres or MySql or MongoDB Database)

+fully deployed to some public hosting such as Render or Netlify.
+If you do not have a project, please speak to your teacher or the module leader.

-## Setup AWS Account
+### 2. Setup AWS Account

 Before starting this course, it's essential to prepare by setting up some tools and services that we'll be using throughout the course.
 Follow these steps: